Online Materials [Note: Updating of this page is in progress]

 STACKS v.1- 1975-

 Resources for American Literary Study.
 Reviews scholarship and recommends directions for future scholarship on American authors.
-A recent (1996) collection of RALS articles edited by Richard Kopley is available at Foley.
+WSU has limited issues (1973-75; 1999-2001)

 Revue Francaise d'Etudes Americaines